QuantEcon/lecture-datascience.myst/lectures/introduction/local_install.md

 1. Open a terminal.
 1. Set the path to where you would like to download the lectures.
 The default one is your home directory.
-1. Run `git clone https://github.com/QuantEcon/lecture-datascience.myst.git` which will download the repository with notebooks in your working directory. *Pro tip*: If you would rather not type this command on your own, you can click "Copy clone command to clipboard" on the clone button menu and paste it into the terminal.
+1. Run `git clone https://github.com/QuantEcon/lecture-datascience.myst.git` which will download the repository with notebooks in your working directory.

 ## Package Management